nurlan1717/nurlan1717/README.md

 Here are some of my notable repositories:

 - [React Classroom Project](https://github.com/nurlan1717/react-classroom-project): An interactive classroom management system inspired by Google Classroom.
+- [Gameverse Hub Project](https://github.com/nurlan1717/gameverse-hub): A platform for gamers to connect, share, and discover gaming content.
 - [My Portfolio](https://github.com/nurlan1717/my-portfolio): A personal portfolio website showcasing my projects and skills.

 Feel free to explore my repositories and reach out if you have any questions or collaboration ideas!